-5.2.2 Gross Domestic Product (GDP)
+3.2.2 Gross Domestic Product (GDP)

 The Gross Domestic Product (GDP) is defined as the market value of all final goods and services produced in the domestic economy during a period of one year, plus income earned locally by the foreigners minus incomes earned abroad by the nationals.
 The concept of GDP is similar to that of GNP with a significant procedural difference.
-In case of GNP the incomes earned by the nationals in foreign countries are added and incomes earned locally by the foreigners are deducted from the market value of
+In case of GNP the incomes earned by the nationals in foreign countries are added and incomes earned locally by the foreigners are deducted from the market value of domestically produced goods and services.
+In case of GDP, the process is reverse incomes earned locally by foreigners are added and incomes earned abroad by the nationals are deducted from the total value of domestically produced goods and services.

-5.2.3 Net National Product (NNP) and Per Capita Income
+3.2.3 Net National Product (NNP) and Per Capita Income